coap-security/coap-ace-poc-overview/README.md

 * If the mobile application is realized as an app rather than as a web app, communication with the AS can use CoAP directly
   (or CoAP-over-WebSockets, in case excessive firewalling needs to be accounted for).
-  That communication may then be secured with TLS, or with a token for accessing the AS as an RS (see above).
+  That communication may then be secured with TLS (eg. using client certificates), or with a token for accessing the AS as an RS (see above).

 * CoAP-over-WebSockets could be used from the browser